 Even in contemporary society, the saggy look that comes with aging isn’t easily accepted.
 Many people feel young and energetic despite how old they are, but their physical appearance may not match their self-concept.
 This way, many turn to facelifts.
 But what is a deep plane facelift?

 Today, it’s the most wanted facelift procedure, but why is that so?
 Keep on reading to explore what is a deep-plane facelift and why surgeons worldwide support the procedure.

 A deep plane facelift is a surgical cosmetic procedure in which deep facial tissue structures are repositioned.
 The deep tissue layer is known as the “superficial muscular aponeurotic system,” or SMAS.
 When surgeons tighten the SMAS, they potentially help you attain a lifted appearance by tightening the sagging skin around the cheek, jaws, and neck area.

-Aside from giving you an energetic and youthful appearance, deep plane facelifts may help with filling out any hollowness around the eyes due to aging.
+A proper skincare routine can reduce the appearance of fine lines, wrinkles, and sagging skin, yet factors like gravity, genetics, and environmental stressors can affect our skin, but deep plane facelift aside from giving you an energetic and youthful appearance, deep plane facelifts may help with filling out any hollowness around the eyes due to aging.
 Moreover, this procedure may readjust the cheek back to its rightful place, giving you high cheekbones for days.

 The history behind deep plane facelift

 Facelifts have been and still are very popular among the pro-plastic surgery community.
 Facelifts are surgical procedures that are done to erase years off of a person’s face by smoothing out wrinkles and tightening the saggy skin around the jaw and neck.